-If your joints are degenerating, your doctor may recommend surgery to repair or replace them.
+If your joints are wearing out, your doctor may recommend surgery to repair or replace them.

 In some cases, the crystal deposits in the synovial fluid can lead to permanent joint damage.
-Joints that have been affected by pseudogout can eventually develop bone spurs (protruding growths occurring on the bones due to excessive friction), cysts, or loss of cartilage.
+Joints that have been affected by pseudogout can eventually develop cysts or bone spurs, which are growths that stick out on the bones.

 Pseudogout may also result in loss of cartilage.